aaronva/color-game/README.md

 # color-game

 To use, simply double click on index.html.
-It does require internet to use some hosted libraries (non of which have to do with color logic)
+It does require internet to use some hosted libraries (none of which have to do with color logic)